ericjperry/simplemq/README.md

 I will update the documentation in the project in the form of Javadocs and I'll put some updates on this README as well.

+I will also serve up an installation package of some sort from my website soon so the server can be downloaded and run easily.